 The Company has no material leases in which it is the lessor.
-As lessee, the Company has some finance leases and various operating leases for land, casino and office space, equipment, and buildings.
+As lessee, the Company has finance leases for a hotel and certain equipment and operating leases for land, casino and office space, equipment, and buildings.
 The Company's remaining lease terms, including extensions, range from one month to approximately 99 years.
 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants, but the land leases at Silver Slipper and The Temporary/American Place do include contingent rent, as further discussed below.